NGC 2264 The Christmas Tree Nebula

 Image capture and telescope control: Nighttime Imaging ‘N’ Astronomy with (N.I.N.A.) / TheSkyX Pro with a SkyShed POD MAX observatory.

-Processed with PixInsight, Photoshop CC 2024
+Processed with PixInsight and Photoshop CC 2024

 Astrobin